9am-4:15pm CEST, Thursday 1 July, 2021

 Is Battery Technology the Solution to the Green Transition?

-Carmakers are under pressure in Europe to sell more electric cars or face huge nes for breaching new emissions rules aimed at tackling global warming.
-However, signi cant barriers to truly widespread adoption of electric batteries in vehicles remain in relation to cost, energy storage e ciency and recharging.
+Carmakers are under pressure in Europe to sell more electric cars or face huge fines for breaching new emissions rules aimed at tackling global warming.
+However, significant barriers to truly widespread adoption of electric batteries in vehicles remain in relation to cost, energy storage efficiency and recharging.
 But are exploiting the full potential of the electric vehicle revolution to accelerate a societal green shift?